KlimRadostev/FdF/README.md

 # FdF @ 42

 A simple 3D height-map renderer.
 You can rotate models, color is defined by relative height in the map.
-More features planned!

 ## Features
 * Zoom-in Zoom-out (with 0 and 1 in key pad)